 We know that legal matters dealing with family issues can be emotional.
-Whether you are going through a divorce, a child custody battle, or need legal assistance for child support, adoption, paternity or prenuptial agreements, we are here to help!
+Whether you are going through a divorce, a child custody battle, or need legal assistance for child support, adoption, paternity or prenuptial agreements, we can help.

 Divorce is a life-changing event which leaves spouses with many questions and concerns.
 When going through a divorce you need an experienced and trusted attorney by your side to guide you through the process and protect your legal rights.
 Kentucky is what is known as a “no-fault” divorce state.
 This means that the Court generally is not concerned with why the parties are seeking a divorce, but rather that the marriage is irretrievably broken.
 If the parties are unable or unwilling to come to an agreement, the Court will divide all property acquired during the marriage, will divide all debt acquired during the marriage, will decide on custody and parenting arrangements for any minor children, and will enter a decree of dissolution ending the marriage.